joshhjacobson/coSIF/README.md

 There are four main steps in our multivariate spatial-statistical-prediction framework, corresponding to  four numbered directories.
 These are:

 1. `01_data_preparation`: Numbered files are to be run in order.
 Notebooks create the land-cover binary mask; collect and format all daily OCO-2 Lite files into a single NetCDF file for daily, spatially irregular SIF and a single NetCDF file for daily, spatially irregular XCO2; group SIF and XCO2 datasets by month and compute an average for each 0.05-degree CMG grid cell; an R script evaluates bisquare basis functions for all CMG grid cells; a final notebook combines gridded SIF, XCO2, and basis-function datasets into a single NetCDF file.
-2. `02_modeling`: For each of February, April, July, and October 2021, notebooks compute empirical (cross-) semivariograms from the gridded SIF and XCO2 data, and fit modeled (cross-) semivariograms.
+2. `02_modeling`: For each of February, April, July, and October 2021, notebooks compute empirical (cross-) semivariograms from the gridded SIF and XCO2 data (one month later), and fit modeled (cross-) semivariograms.
 3. `03_prediction`: Scripts for producing the coSIF data product in a specified month.
 For example, if using cokriging, run
     ```
     conda activate cosif